At least 12 credits from the following courses:

 PUAD 715 - Methodological Reasoning and Quantitative Analysis (4)

-Students learn to apply fundamental methodological concepts and analytical tools necessary for contributing to administrative and policy discussions, critically assessing causal claims, and making informed administrative and policy decisions.
-The goal is to have students become critical consumers of academic research and professional reports and confidently apply statistical concepts and techniques for professional decision-making.
+Students learn to apply fundamental methodological concepts and analytical tools necessary for contributing to administrative and policy discussions, critically assessing quantitative and qualitative research, and making informed administrative and policy decisions.
+The goal is to have students become confident applying statistical concepts and tools for critical analysis and professional decision-making.
+Students also apply concepts and tools necessary to evaluate and use appropriate evidence to make effective administrative and policy arguments.
 Finally, students develop skills for effectively communicating analysis methods and conclusions with colleagues, elected officials, the media, and the public.

 PUAD 740 - Financial Management & Budgeting (4)

-Students learn to use fundamental budgeting, accounting, and financial management concepts and tools necessary for leading and managing government and nonprofit organizations.
+Students learn to use fundamental budgeting and financial management concepts and tools necessary for leading and managing government organizations.
 Students learn to use analytical techniques for making administrative and policy decisions with significant financial implications.
-Students also examine the competing values and politics that underlie and impact financial decisions in the government and nonprofit organizations.
+Students also examine the competing values and politics that underlie and impact financial decisions in government.
 Finally, students develop skills for effectively communicating financial analysis methods and conclusions with colleagues, elected officials, the media, and the public.

 PUAD 745 - Strategy, Collaboration, & Communication (4)